 Prasugrel is an inhibitor of platelet activation and aggregation through the irreversible binding of its active metabolite to the P2Y12 class of ADP receptors on platelets.

 Platelet aggregation gradually returns to baseline values over 5-9 days after discontinuation of prasugrel, this time course being a reflection of new platelet production rather than pharmacokinetics of prasugrel.
-Discontinuing clopidogrel 75 mg and initiating prasugrel 10 mg with the next dose resulted in increased inhibition of platelet aggregation, but not greater than that typically produced by a 10-mg maintenance dose of prasugrel alone.
+Discontinuing clopidogrel 75-mg and initiating a prasugrel 10-mg maintenance dose with or without a prasugrel 60-mg loading dose results in a decrease of 14 percentage points in maximum platelet aggregation (MPA) by Day 7.
+This decrease in MPA is not greater than that typically produced by a 10-mg maintenance dose of prasugrel alone.
 The relationship between inhibition of platelet aggregation and clinical activity has not been established.

 Prasugrel is a prodrug and is rapidly metabolized to a pharmacologically active metabolite and inactive metabolites.
 The active metabolite has an elimination half-life of about 7 hours (range 2-15 hours).
 Healthy subjects, patients with stable atherosclerosis, and patients undergoing PCI show similar pharmacokinetics.